71305th/Prototype_Chassis_Intake/README.md

 The code of the prototype chassis.
 ## Features
 * Path-following
-* Setpoint PID (Not Done)
+* Setpoint PID
+* Intake
 ## Todo
-* 完成 SetPoint PID
-* Path-Following X Arm-Shaking in Autonomous period
+* Combine the auto actions together
+* Ramsete ???